chavezheras/moving_pixel/content/Public speaking.md

 tags:
   - navi_node
 date: 01 May 2024
-date_modified: 17 May 2024
+date_modified: 06 June 2024
 ---
 ---

-🎤 I am an experienced public speaker for diverse audiences and in different formats ―from keynotes to smaller research seminars; in **English** or **Spanish**.
+🎤 I'm generally open to requests for public speaking, and I enjoy engaging with different audiences, from education to industry to policy makers; and in different formats, from keynotes to smaller research seminars ―in **English** or in **Spanish**.

 I am especially keen to talk about:
 - AI and creative industries (especially film, TV, video platforms and videogames)